carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

   ...

 :program:`llvm-exegesis` will also analyze the clusters to point out inconsistencies in the scheduling information.
-For example, `/tmp/inconsistencies.txt` will contain messages like:
+The output is an html file.
+For example, `/tmp/inconsistencies.html` will contain messages like:

 .. code-block:: none